The beach of Praia de Rocha with sandy white beach and cliffs and stunning ocean views

 Alentejo food on a ceramic tile plate in front of a church

-Migas de porco preto (black Iberian pork) and favada real de caça (bean stew with meat) are among the most traditional dishes, and they’re both delicious.
+Migas de porco preto (black Iberian pork) and favada real de caça (bean stew with meat) are among the most traditional dishes of the region, and they’re both delicious.

 For the vegetarian traveler, Açorda à Alentejana is a great option.